If you are considering starting a YouTube channel, it’s prudent to wonder, can you still make money on YouTube? So, can you?

 - You can work with your favorite brands and creators

-Remember, you don’t have to be an expert, even if you learn as you go, many will be interested in learning alongside you.
+Remember, you don’t have to be an expert; even if you learn as you go, many will be interested in learning alongside you.

 Once you’ve decided on a topic for your channel, it’s time to continue planning.
 The next stage is to map out who your audience is.
 Here you should make 2-4 personas of your ideal viewer.

-Be as specific as possible, while basing your information on actual data.
+Be as specific as possible while basing your information on actual data.

 In the keyword and video research phase, you want to look for specific phrases, topics, and terms that do well within your niche.
-Right now you’re not worrying too much about competition, but you’re mining all of the available opportunities to then follow up later.

-4. Create a YouTube video hit list
+4. Create a YouTube Video Hit List

 Step 4 to becoming a money-making YouTuber involves taking the keyword and video research you’ve already done and narrowing it down (or expanding upon) to formulate a list of videos called your hit list.